Default TEXT Index Creation Script

-WORLD_LEXER as it supports a wide range of languages (including all languages supported by PPM).
-Refer to the following Oracle documentation for more choices of lexer that might give you better results: http://docs.oracle.com/cd/B28359_01/text.111/b28304/amultlng.htm#CEGBCDHJ.
+WORLD_LEXER is used as it supports a wide range of languages (including all languages supported by PPM).
+For more choices of lexer, see the Oracle documentation.

 The other parameter that you may want to modify when creating indexes is the delay between TEXT indexes refresh.
 This is set in the "